nus1315/Java-/README.md

 # Java-
-Lecture on my class (semester 1.2)
+Lecture on my class (semester 1.2 and 2.2)
 ## outline

 - week 1 : introduction